Gear61/Software-Project-Ideas/README.md

 | [COVID-19 Vaccine Conversation Navigator](./COVID-19%20Vaccine%20Conversation%20Navigator.md)|   Easy                |  Web                       |

 ## Difficulty Meaning
 All difficulties are evaluated from a very junior engineer's perspective.
 Imagine someone with <1 year of experience and has built "tech-demo" software projects before which worked and taught them the basic components of their stack, but weren't seriously iterated on and didn't get a real amount of users.
 We are assuming an average of ~10 hours of investment per week.
-Anyways, here are the 3 ratings:
+Here are the 3 ratings:
 - **Easy:** v1 is buildable within 2 weeks
 - **Medium:** v1 buildable within 2-4 weeks
 - **Hard:** v1 buildable within 1 month+